Pleinfeld station

-Pleinfeld station is at a railway junction on the Nuremberg–Augsburg railway in the market town of Pleinfeld in the German state of Bavaria.
+Pleinfeld station is at a railway junction on the Treuchtlingen–Nuremberg railway in the market town of Pleinfeld in the German state of Bavaria.
 It is classified by Deutsche Bahn as a category 4 station and has five platform tracks.
-The Gunzenhausen–Pleinfeld railway, which is now a secondary line, was built as part of the Ludwig South-North Railway, which reached Pleinfeld in 1849, 20 years before the line from Treuchtlingen, which forms part of the modern main line.
+The Nördlingen–Pleinfeld railway, which is now a secondary line, was built as part of the Ludwig South-North Railway, which reached Pleinfeld in 1849, 20 years before the line from Treuchtlingen, which forms part of the modern main line.

 History

 The law authorising the construction of the Ludwig South-North Railway was adopted on 25 August 1843.
 The Bavarian King Ludwig I's decision that the line would run from Donauwörth via Nördlingen and Gunzenhausen to Nuremberg was proclaimed on 7 October.
 The Bavarian government confirmed this decision on 21 February 1844.
 The first land was acquired in the Pleinfeld area on 23 September 1845.
 A contract was awarded for the production of “objects” for Pleinfeld station on 28 February 1849 and the track plan for the station was approved by the Royal Railways Commission in Munich on 22 March 1849.

 The opening of the Gunzenhausen–Pleinfeld–Schwabach line took place on 1 October 1849, closing the gap between Munich and Nuremberg.

 The councils of the towns of Ellingen, Weißenburg and Pleinfeld applied on 7 April 1861 for the establishment of a two-track line from Pleinfeld to Weißenburg.
 On 17 May 1861, the Directorate General of the Royal Transport Institute (Königlichen Verkehrsanstalten) in Nuremberg, requested the extension of the line so that logs unusually large logs could be loaded.
 This request was reiterated on 16 July 1866.

 The land required for the construction of the line between Treuchtlingen and Pleinfeld was determined on 19 March 1867 and the acquisition of land for the expansion of the station was approved on 12 September 1868.
 The line was opened on 2 October 1869.

 The enlarged station was handed over for operation on 5 June 1873.
 After the extension of the tracks, there was a new main station building, a freight hall, a watering point, two public toilets, roundhouse I in the old warehouse, roundhouse II (newly constructed), a rail service residential building in the old station building, two signalman's houses, water cranes, a weighbridge and a turntable.